MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Get-LapsAADPassword.md

 ## DESCRIPTION

-The `Get-LapsAADPassword` cmdlet allows administrators to retrieve LAPS passwords and password history for an Azure Active Directory-joined device.
+The `Get-LapsAADPassword` cmdlet allows administrators to retrieve LAPS passwords and password history for an AAD-joined device.
 This is implemented by sending queries to Microsoft Graph over the deviceLocalCredentials collection.

 The `Get-LapsAADPassword` cmdlet supports two basic modes when querying LAPS passwords: